Pennsylvania Department of Health

 Findings include:

-The Nursing Home Administrator/designee will conduct audits of the nursing staff direct care hours to determine compliance weekly for four (4) weeks then monthly for two (2) months.
+The Director of Nursing/designee will perform adaptive equipment order/observation audits to ensure devices are in place, as ordered by the physician.
+This audit will be completed three (3) week x four (4) weeks, then monthly x two (2).
 Noted areas of non-compliance will be addressed upon discovery.
-Audit results will be reviewed through monthly Quality Assurance Performance Improvement Committee meetings, and further action plans and audits will continue until substantial compliance is achieved.
-From that point forward, ongoing self-monitoring will help to ensure facility continues to meet quality standards.
+Audit results will be reviewed through monthly Quality Assurance Performance Improvement Committee meetings for additional recommendations as necessary, and further action plans and audits will continue until substantial compliance is achieved.
+Ongoing self-monitoring will help to ensure facility continues to meet quality standards.

 Back to County Map